A joint action on Rheumatoid Arthritis with Pilates

 // Lymphoedema and exercises

-Rheumatoid Arthritis and hand strength is a topic we cover in our Anatomy Dimensions courses, in particular the Upper Limbs courses and the Autoimmune and Cancer courses.
-We will be teaching these courses in Washington DC, Santa Barbara, Canberra and Cairns in 2019.
-Our Makarlu Masterclasses will also be occurring around Australia and the USA.
-If you are interested in participating in a course or wanting to see one of our practitioners for help, please feel free to email us at email@example.com.
+Rheumatoid Arthritis and hand strength is a topic we cover in our online Anatomy Dimensions courses, in particular the Upper Limbs courses and the Autoimmune and Cancer courses.
+If you are interested in participating in a course or wanting to see one of our practitioners for help, please feel free to email us at firstname.lastname@example.org.

 To buy Makarlu Lotus